Scope Collective

 June 2024 - June 2025

-This work is a human exercise in channeling microbial life.
-It offers an egress from our anthropocentric perspective of contaminated versus natural environments, and a space for contemplation of our difficult to perceive but vibrant cohabitants.
+This installation is a human exercise in channeling microbial life.
+It offers an egress from our anthropocentric perspective of contaminated versus natural environments, and a space to contemplate our difficult to perceive but vibrant cohabitants.
 Multiple channels of media and materials are imagined around, and accompanied by water and living sediment harvested from the tidal system of the ebullient Gowanus Canal as it merges with the Bay Ridge Channel.
 Scope Collective are artists-in-residence for the duration of the exhibition, generating new work in studios hidden behind the exhibition walls and in collaboration with the lively microbiome.

 Materials: canal sludge and water, 36” aquarium embedded in entry wall, 96” aquarium on wood base, 36” aquarium mounted in wall with a pump system that replicates tidal cycles; sculptural map of the Gowanus Canal made of salvaged architectural iron, steel & concrete; swings; recycled fabric; custom lighting design by Xena Petkanas; photographic inkjet prints, projection-mapped video, spatialized audio generated from content collected around the canal.